scott-griffiths/bitstring/doc/quick_reference.rst

 * :attr:`~Bits.intne` -- Interpret as a native-endian signed integer.
 * :attr:`~Bits.len` -- Length of the bitstring in bits.
 * :attr:`~Bits.oct` / ``o`` -- The bitstring as an octal string.
-* :attr:`~Bits.se` -- Interpret as a signed exponential-Golomb code.
-* :attr:`~Bits.ue` -- Interpret as an unsigned exponential-Golomb code.
-* :attr:`~Bits.sie` -- Interpret as a signed interleaved exponential-Golomb code.
-* :attr:`~Bits.uie` -- Interpret as an unsigned interleaved exponential-Golomb code.
 * :attr:`~Bits.uint` / ``u`` -- Interpret as a two's complement unsigned integer.
 * :attr:`~Bits.uintbe` -- Interpret as a big-endian unsigned integer.
 * :attr:`~Bits.uintle` -- Interpret as a little-endian unsigned integer.
 * :attr:`~Bits.uintne` -- Interpret as a native-endian unsigned integer.

-Several flavours of 8-bit and smaller floating point interpretations are also available.
+There are also various other flavours of 16-bit, 8-bit and smaller floating point types (see :ref:`Exotic floats`) and exponential-Golomb integer types (see :ref:`exp-golomb`) that are not listed here for brevity.
-See :ref:`Exotic floats` for more information.

 ----